MJ Melendez Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 16th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 15th in the league.

-- The Cardinals have the 16th-ranked team ERA across all league pitching staffs (4.27).
+- The Cardinals' 4.32 team ERA ranks 17th across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender the ninth-fewest home runs in baseball (56 total, one per game).
+- Cardinals pitchers combine to surrender 58 home runs (one per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.